-Wondering whether to fertilise your fruit trees?
+Wondering if you should fertilise your fruit trees in spring?
 To understand if it’s a good idea (and what to use), first you need to understand where fruit trees get their nutrition.

 But it’s a pretty limited supply, and as soon as their roots are active, they’ll also start to draw nutrients up through their roots from the soil.
 This usually starts happening well before the flowers have turned into fruit.